DreamyMemories/evidence-retrieval/model_cards/LogisticRegression.md

 <!-- This is a short stub of information on the training data that was used, and documentation related to data pre-processing or additional filtering (if applicable). -->

-23K pairs of evidence and claim which are augmented once through insertion further explained in "Additional Information"  which are then turned into word embeddings where the 'Evidence' and 'Claim' are concatenated together with a [SEP] token using DistilBert.
+23K pairs of evidence and claim turned into word embeddings where the 'Evidence' and 'Claim' are concatenated together with a [SEP] token using DistilBert.

 ### Training Procedure